MisterVector/Simplicity-Clan-Creator/README.md

+# Project Is Indefinitely On Hold

+Due to changes made by Blizzard that have severely impacted Warcraft III support by third parties, there is currently no way forward that I can see for this program.
+As such, this project is effectively on hold indefinitely.
+In fact, it no longer works anymore.

 # Simplicity Clan Creator

 Simplicity Clan Creator is a clan creator for Warcraft III that automatically creates clans with 10 working